Structural business statistics at regional level

 Structural business statistics

-While the recast SBS Regulation 295/2008 and its implementing regulations provide the legal basis for the annual collection of SBS, regional business demography statistics remain outside of this remit.
-A pilot data collection for regional business demography statistics was launched in 2012 by Eurostat with the support of the European Commission’s Directorate-General for Regional and Urban Policy.
-This voluntary exercise was supported by a number of grants provided to national statistical authorities.
-Development work in this area is on-going and another survey was launched in 2015, covering the reference periods of 2011–13.
-These statistics will continue to be delivered on a voluntary basis until the legal requirements of the Framework Regulation Integrating Business Statistics (FRIBS) are in force, after which regional data on business demography will become part of the regular annual collection of structural business statistics.
+A pilot data collection for regional business demography statistics was launched in 2012 with the support of the European Commission’s Directorate-General for Regional and Urban Policy; this voluntary exercise provided a number of grants to national statistical authorities.
+Another survey was launched in 2015, covering the reference periods of 2011–2013.
+Regional business demography statistics will continue to be delivered on a voluntary basis until a new legal framework is adopted and implemented.

 The data presented in this article are based exclusively on the 2013 version of NUTS.

 Adopted in June 2008, the Small Business Act for Europe (COM(2008) 394 final) reflects the European Commission’s recognition of the central role that SMEs play in the EU economy.
-It put in place a policy framework for SMEs, aiming to promote entrepreneurship, help SMEs tackle problems which hamper their development and implant a ‘think small first’ principle in policymaking.
-In February 2011, a review of the Small Business Act (COM(2011) 78 final) was conducted: this presented an overview of the progress achieved and set out new actions to respond to challenges resulting from the financial and economic crisis.
+It provides a policy framework for SMEs, aiming to promote entrepreneurship, help SMEs tackle problems which hamper their development and implant a ‘think small first’ principle in policymaking.

 European industrial renaissance

 The latest information available from national accounts suggests that gross value added from the EU-28’s manufacturing sector accounted for 15.5 % of total gross value added in 2015.
-In its communication (COM(2014) 14 final), titled, ‘For a European Industrial Renaissance’, the European Commission set a target of taking the share of manufacturing back to 20 % of GDP by 2020, calling on EU and national decision-makers to recognise the central importance of modernising the industrial base, raising industrial competitiveness, and promoting production and investment as key drivers of economic growth and jobs.
-The communication also called, among others, for:
+In its Communication (COM(2014) 14 final), titled, ‘For a European Industrial Renaissance’, the European Commission set a target of taking the share of manufacturing back to 20 % of GDP by 2020, calling on EU and national decision-makers to recognise the central importance of modernising the industrial base.
+This was followed by a complementary Communication in April 2016, titled, ‘Digitising European industry — reaping the full benefits of a digital single market’ (COM(2016) 180 final) which focuses on the digital transformation of the EU’s economy and the Start-up and Scale-up Initiative adopted in November 2016 to try to create conditions for the EU's many innovative entrepreneurs to establish world leading enterprises, adding a focus on venture capital, insolvency law and taxation.

 Further Eurostat information